Decentralized Finance

 Stablecoins seek to create the kind of price stability that exists in the world of traditional finance.
 A stablecoin tries to avoid price swings by being pegged to a fiat currency like the dollar.
 This means the price of one unit of the stablecoin will always be equal to one unit of the fiat currency it is pegged against.

 The leading stablecoin in the USC Coin (USDC).
-Most DeFi transactions are conducted using USDC and it offers a stable way for companies to use fintech applications without exposing themselves to volatile price movements.
+Most DeFi transactions are conducted using USDC, and it offers a stable way for companies to use fintech applications without exposing themselves to volatile price movements.

-The Advantages of DeFi for Businesses
+The advantages of DeFi for businesses

 Below are the reasons why you might pick DeFi over traditional finance in the right circumstances: